markus-ebke/Blender-Lightsheet/README.md

     - When saving Blender files use the `Compress File` option, also don't include the computed caustics as they make the files very big.
     - For images I noticed that the JPEG-option with quality 98% gives good results and smaller files than PNG.
     - For animations I used GIF because I failed embedding looping MP4 videos in this README.
-    I created them with [ImageMagick](https://imagemagick.org) (and I had to change some the settings in ImageMagick's [policy.xml](https://imagemagick.org/script/resources.php) to get it working):
+    I created them with [ImageMagick](https://imagemagick.org) (and I had to change some of the settings in ImageMagick's [policy.xml](https://imagemagick.org/script/resources.php) to get it working):
         ```shell
         $ convert -fuzz 5% -delay 4 -loop 0 render/*.png -scale 640x360 -layers OptimizePlus -layers OptimizeTransparency animation640x360.gif
         ```